Netanyahu brushes off world condemnation of settlement plans

 “The recognition of Palestine as a state changes a lot of the facts, and aims to establish new ones,” Palestinian President Mahmoud Abbas told a cheering crowd in the West Bank city of Ramallah on his return from the United States.

-“But we have to recognize that our victory provoked the powers of settlement, war and occupation.”
+“But we have to recognise that our victory provoked the powers of settlement, war and occupation.”

 “All settlement construction is illegal under international law and constitutes an obstacle to peace,” the EU’s foreign policy chief Catherine Ashton said in a statement on Sunday.